 This Vegetable Fried Rice recipe is so flavorful, wholesome and satisfying!
 Loaded up with all your favorite veggies, it is easy to make with leftover rice.
 Video.

-Here’s a recipe that may come in handy on a busy weeknight, that the whole family will love- Farmers Market Fried Rice.
+We’ve been loving this Vegetable Fried Rice!
+So much flavor here and a great way to use up veggies and repurpose leftover rice.
 What I like about this recipe is how adaptable it is.
-The variations are endless here, and depending on the season, you can take this many different directions based on what is in season and your family’s preferences.
+The variations are endless here, and depending on the season, you can take this Vegetable Fried Rice many different directions based on what is in season and your family’s preferences.
 It is also a great recipe for cleaning out the fridge, using up stray veggies that may be accumulating.

 If you have meat-eaters and vegetarians/vegans both living under the same roof, it’s easy to add chicken or shrimp to some while keeping some vegan or vegetarian.

 Love fried rice?
 Here is another popular favorite to try Kimchi Fried Rice!

 Vegetable Fried Rice | 60-second video

 - Winter Veggies– cabbage, leeks and mushrooms make a tasty combo!

 - Spring Veggies– asparagus, spring onions, snow peas, spring peas, baby bok choy.

 - Summer Veggies– bell pepper, zucchini, green beans, you name it!